 Our programming attracts people from across the southern Maine and Seacoast area.
-In 2019, 16,240 people attended 607 Library programs, and over 8,000 people came through our doors every month to check out a book, get help with a new gadget, read the papers, enjoy a quiet workspace with free wifi, piece together a puzzle, attend a story hour, check their investments, craft with friends, attend a town meeting, research family history, catch a concert, take in an exhibit, get help with a resume, learn to play the ukulele, meet their neighbors, and tell their story.
+In a typical year, over 8,000 people will come through our doors each month to check out a book, get help with a new gadget, read the papers, enjoy a quiet workspace with free wifi, piece together a puzzle, attend a story hour, check their investments, craft with friends, attend a town meeting, research family history, catch a concert, take in an exhibit, get help with a resume, learn to play the ukulele, meet their neighbors, and tell their story.

 Citizens rely on us – from teens who need a safe and welcoming place to go after school – to seniors who want to gain some new skills or check out the latest bestsellers – to our youngest patrons who are only just starting to read.
 We are truly at the heart of a strong community – a hub for human connection and lifelong learning.

 “Public libraries are gifts to any community anywhere in the world.
 York Public Library is exceptional, a quiet haven to sit peacefully and read, or study, or to bump into friends and neighbors.
 Appreciate that they opened the library for people to keep warm when power outages occurred, this is a great service to the Town of York.”